dora-metrics/pelorus/docs/GettingStarted/configuration/PelorusCore.md

 ###### custom_ca

 - **Required:** no
+    - **Default Value:** false
-- **Type:** 'true' string or commented out for 'false'
+- **Type:** boolean

 : Whether or not the cluster serves custom signed certificates for ingress (e.g. router certs).
-If `true` we will load the custom via the [certificate injection method](https://docs.openshift.com/container-platform/4.11/networking/configuring-a-custom-pki.html#certificate-injection-using-operators_configuring-a-custom-pki).
+If `true`, we will load the custom via the [certificate injection method](https://docs.openshift.com/container-platform/4.11/networking/configuring-a-custom-pki.html#certificate-injection-using-operators_configuring-a-custom-pki).

 ## Deploying Across Multiple Clusters